staxrip/staxrip/docs/intro.rst

 Introduction
 ============

+StaxRip is a video encoding app for Windows.

-StaxRip is a frontend for video processig tools such as x264, AviSynth and mkvtoolnix.
+It's a GUI frontend to tools such as mp4box, mkvtoolnix, avisynth, vapoursynth, x264, x265, nvenc, eac3to and many more.